 When you come off the top, the way is quite loose and gravely, a bit tricky to negotiate.
 The knee-deep bracken will scratch your legs through here.
 I was happy to have long pants on.
 It does get grassier after the stream.

-At 5.79 kilometers, come to a stream (arroyo), which is the bottom after the second top.
+At approx. 5.7 kilometers, come to a stream (arroyo), which is the bottom after the second top.

 Start another small climb after the stream.

 Continue on the roadway, straight on, following the well marked path.
 You can see the water was flowing through here, as I imagine it does for most of the year.
-Our next destination, are the stone buildings ahead.
+Our next destination is the stone buildings ahead.

 These lovely old stone buildings are right before the next stream crossing of Las Caballetas, the name of the arroyo and the mountains behind it.

-I'm not sure how I realized we missed this turn, most likely because I hadn't seen a recent waymark, so we double-backed and found the turn, fortunately!
+I'm not sure how I realized we missed this turn to the right, most likely because I hadn't seen a recent waymark, so we double-backed and found the turn, fortunately!

 This is one of those sections on day three of the Camino de San Salvador, where the path is not well-maintained and becomes scrubby as it stays high on this hillside.